Mütter Museum: Dr. Benjamin Rush Medicinal Plant Garden

 Dr. Rush helped to found the College of Physicians of Philadelphia in 1787, which is now home to the Mütter Museum.
 Dr. Rush pushed for the maintenance of a medicinal garden to allow College Fellows to replenish items in their medicinal chests.
 The Garden was eventually founded in 1937.
 It displays between 50 and 60 medicinal herbs and plants, which include strawberries, wormwort, and bugleweed.

-Special exhibitions

-The museum is also host to a variety of changing special exhibits.

 Curators

-Dr. Joseph McFarland
+Joseph McFarland

-Dr. Joseph McFarland was the curator of the Mütter Museum from 1937 to 1945.
+Joseph McFarland was the curator of the Mütter Museum from 1937 to 1945.
 He published multiple papers looking into some of the more questionable histories of museum collections, including The Soap Lady, and the Mütter American Giant.
 McFarland was able to prove, through dogged historical and archival research, that Leidy's stories for both "The Petrified Woman" at the Mütter Museum, and "The Petrified Man" at the Wistar Institute were complete nonsense.
 McFarland read through the annals of The College of Physicians of Philadelphia nearly 70 years after The Mütter American Giant first graced its halls and ascertained that there truly was nothing known about the former owner.